stillawake17/DayPlanner/README.md

 ![A user enters their events in the timeblocks and saves them by clicking the button.](./images/screenshot2.png)

 ## Use the site
-You can use the app by clicking on the following link.
+You can use the app by clicking on the following link (https://stillawake17.github.io/DayPlanner/).